stevemussmann/BA3-SNPS-autotune/README.md

 * **infile.trace.txt**: This is the MCMC trace file produced by the final run of BA3-SNPS.
 It can be loaded into a program such as Tracer for assessment (http://tree.bio.ed.ac.uk/software/tracer/).

 ## Development History and Bug Fixes:
+2019-06-15:
+* Added option for random number seed.

 2019-02-16:
-* Converted the program to support Python3
+* Converted the program to support Python3.
-* Added a function to check for a BA3-SNPS installation
+* Added a function to check for a BA3-SNPS installation.